m5stack/m5-docs/docs/en/uiflow/advanced.md

 >Complete the program editing, respectively run the receiver and transmitter programs, you can achieve ESP-NOW short-range wireless communication.

-?>Note: When using ESP-NOW, you need to download the program to the device instead of directly testing and running.
+?>Note: When running ESP-NOW, if the communication devices are connected to the same WiFi network, there is no need to configure the communication channel, and the communication can be normal.
+Otherwise, please configure the communication channel in the program and download the program to the device for runinng.

 ## MQTT communication